Netatalk/netatalk/doc/manual/Search.md

 # Search

-Netatalk provides support for Spotlight-compatible search and indexing on macOS clients.
+Netatalk provides support for Spotlight (Finder search) compatible search and indexing on macOS clients.
 This allows users to search for files and metadata on Netatalk volumes in macOS.

 > ***NOTE:*** The Netatalk development team has observed that in macOS,